For urgent consular assistance call

 Don't swim in lakes and rivers because of the possibility of:

 Malaria occurs throughout Botswana.
-It's widespread in the north of the country, especially in the rainy season from November to March.
+It's widespread in the country's north, especially in the rainy season from November to March.

 To protect yourself from insect-borne diseases: